 ideas and for her loyalty.

-Born Stockholm, Sweden 1944.
-She was born and began her ballet career in Sweden.
-In
+Born February 11, 1944 Stockholm, Sweden.
+She began her ballet career in Sweden

-1973 she danced with the Royal Winnipeg Ballet and she joined Les Grands Ballets Canadiens in 1976.
+1973 she joined Les Grands Ballets Canadiens in Montreal.
 She brought beauty, vast experience

 and artistic maturity to the many roles that were created for her.

 She retired from the stage in 1984. and two years later founded the